Ian8VT/Ian8VT.github.io/qgis/lab_7/aa_malawi.md

 ### Results

 ![malcomb_map](/qgis/lab_7/malcomb_vulnerability.png)
+Above is the vulnerability map produced by Malcomb et al..

 ![result_map](/qgis/lab_7/malawi_course.png)
+Above is the map I produced with my attempts to reproduce the methodology previously outlined.

 Through the comparison of the Malcomb et al. map and the one I attempted to reproduce, there are a number of visible differences between the two.
 A general similarity is that the central region of the country tends to be low on the vulnerability scale.